fakovacic/ports/Readme.md

 ( seems same as unlocs field, but defined as slice ) or maybe code from struct, did not check if unique

 - add log wrapper - currently using zerolog struct directly

+- define interface Ports in parser service with only methods used by parser